 Alternative behavior also includes violence.
 Table 4 records the number of riots in the United States between 1956 and 1960.
 Violent alternative behavior has plagued Canada, particularly in connection with her language disputes.
-The Front de Liberation du Quebec (FLQ) has, since 1963, been responsible for bombing and other violent activities, such as the kidnap-murder of Quebec's Labor Minister, Pierre LaPorte.
+The Front de Liberation du Quebec (FLQ) has, since 1963, been responsible for bombing and other violent activities, such as the kidnapping of the British trade commissioner, James Cross, and the kidnap-murder of Quebec's Labor Minister, Pierre LaPorte.
 Between 1969 and 1972, policically motivated actions resulted in 194 arrests, 236 injuries, and four